sarthak268/Obstacle_Avoidance_for_UAV/README.md

-# Obstacle Avoidance for UAV
+# Obstacle Avoidance Simulator for Unmanned Aerial Vehicles (UAVs)
 This is a ROS workspace that creates a trajectory for a UAV to follow passing through a set of given waypoints and avoiding a set of given cylindrical obstacles, using a path planning algorithm.
 The testing is done through a node which plots the waypoints, obstacles and the current pose of UAV on RVIZ for examining the accuracy of the algorithm.

 # Requirements :